RyanBerge/SphereDefender/docs/Network/Protocol.md

 * Server responds by broadcasting a `ServerMessage::StartGame` message to all players

 #### `ClientMessage::LoadingComplete`
-* Sent after the server starts a game when the game environment is finished loading
+* Sent after the server starts a game or when changing regions, when the game environment is finished loading
 * Server responds after all players have finished loading with a `ServerMessage::AllPlayersLoaded` message

 #### `ClientMessage::LeaveGame`